afzafri/Whatsapp-Express/README.md

 # Whatsapp Express
 Quick, simple script to send Whatsapp text messages directly to a contact number without having to save the contact.
 Can be implement in a website.
+Demo: https://afzafri.github.io/Whatsapp-Express/

 # Installation
 Drag and drop the files to your web